 Old fuel sitting in your string trimmer can leave a gummy sticky deposit behind that restricts fuel flow.
 This can clog the fuel line and restrict the fuel flow your string trimmer requires to start.

-SOLUTION: Replace a fuel line on your STIHL string trimmer when it is cracked, kinked, or clogged.
+SOLUTION: Replace a fuel line on your trimmer when it is cracked, kinked, or clogged.

 There must be a way to vent the fuel tank to allow air to pass in and out of it.
 Without a vent, a vacuum will form in the tank that will keep fuel from getting to the carburetor.

 STIHL uses a small fuel tank vent part to allow the tank to vent.
-When this part is plugged and no longer works, your trimmer will begin to run sluggish and possibly die.
+When this part is clogged and no longer works, your trimmer will begin to run sluggish and possibly die.

 When you tighten the cap and allow it to run and the string trimmer dies and fails to start until the cap is loosened, you most likely have a fuel vent problem.

 SOLUTION: Replace a plugged fuel tank vent.

 The carburetor regulates the amount of fuel that is mixed with air to create combustion in the cylinder.
 Old fuel will gum up and clog the carburetor so it no longer functions properly.